EXFFOO56566/custom-open-VPN/README.md

 - Visual Studio 2010 or Newer Version [for editing the source]
 - Windows XP / Win 7 / Win 8 / Win 10 / Win 11

-Do you get full source code?
-Yes, you get full source code & include logo PSD files.
+full source code & logo PSD files.

 Do you have an idea?
 Do you have an idea that you think to improve this item and applcation performance